imharsha02/next_notes/README.md

   params:{}
   },...
  ],
- fallback:false // The fallback key's value can also be true or blocked }
+ fallback:false // The fallback key's value can also be true or blocking }
 }
 /* The getStaticPaths() function specifies for what dynamic routes must the data be displayed.
 The dynamic routes are specified in the params object